HorizonChaser12/HorizonChaser12/README.md

 I'm a Technology Enthusiast who has tried his hands on multiple things and couldn't master none(I am serious here).

-Current Status: I am trying to learn trying my hands on LangChain and GenAI stuff.
+**Current Status** : I am trying to learn trying my hands on LangChain and GenAI stuff.
 In the other half of my brain I am trying to work on the role of "Data Engineer".
 You might find tutorials, some self-made notes, a dump load of DSA, some here and there projects from my college days and finally some GenAI related stuffs.

 Feel free to connect.